rybla/experimental-theories/notes/main.md

 So, what gives?
 Is this ok??
 I'm not sure.
 I don't want to collapse the `⊢∙` and `⊢β` Rules because that's kind of the whole point of having Extension equality That requires the `⊢β` rule.

+Trimming down and trying to prove identity of identity proofs.
+But can't.
+Needs to be axiom.
+So I'll do that in [ex10](#ex10)

 ## ex8.1

 Modifying [ex8](#ex8) to try to make equality types [mere propositions](https://ncatlab.org/nlab/show/mere+proposition) i.e. all proofs of equality are equal to reflexivity, but without `symmetry`, `transitivity`, and `congruence` given as axioms.